S1120957/orbit-mud-artifact/README.md

 ## Honesty notes

-- The **Tamarin model was not executed** — the prover and its Maude backend were unavailable and not installable under the network policy (`formal/RUN_LOG.txt`).
-No formal-verification claim is made anywhere.
-- The **FIDEM baseline is a specification reproduction**; the original source repository returned 404.
 - Throughput (92–99 joins/s) is **serial on one core**, reported as a single-core lower bound rather than a deployment target.
 - An old-but-still-time-valid endorsed checkpoint **is accepted** on first